Hylocomium splendens: Ecology

 Occurring widely in the boreal forests, this plant is often found on forest floors even in relatively harsh northern latitudes.
 In Canada, for example, according to C. Michael Hogan the black spruce/feathermoss climax forest often occurs with moderately dense canopy featuring a forest floor of feathermosses that include H. splendens, Pleurozium schreberi and Ptilium crista-castrensis.
 Experiments simulating global change with increased nutrient deposits and warming indicate that increased nutrient deposits and climate warming may have negative impact on growth of Hylocomium splendens.

 Use

 The species has a commercial use in floral exhibitions and for lining fruit and vegetable storage boxes.
 In the past it was utilised as a floor covering for dirt floors.
 In Alaska and northern Canada it is still used for filling the gaps between the logs in log cabins.
 It has anti-bacterial qualities and may also contain anti-tumour agents.

+H. splendens is used for bio-geochemical mapping in Northern Europe.
+Through spectrometry techniques such as plasma-mass spectrometry, 38 elements can be examined for airborne heavy metal pollution.